hankoi1020/katacoda-scenarios/test/intro.md

-We use Docker to create the eCommerce environment
+</h2>This tutorial is using Docker to create the eCommerce environment </h2>

 Docker is a development platform for developing, shipping and running services/applications.
 It create containers for each applications seperately.